Competing Orders and Anomalies

-\section{Anomaly matching and Minimal model}
+\textbf{ Anomaly matching and Minimal model}

-The presence of anomalies does not pin down the symmetric ground state of the WZW-NLSMs even though a different universality class from LGW is guaranteed.
-This is related with the fact that the model in higher dimensions than $2D$ is proper for symmetry broken phases.
-Without the WZW term, it is well understood that the ground state in the strong coupling limit is a symmetry restored energy-gapped state.
-So, the gapped one is adiabatically connected in a symmetric phase if there is one continuous phase transition.
+Quantum anomalies guarantees the presence of massless excitation in symmetric phases but it does not pin down the symmetric ground state completely.
+But, at least, it is obvious that the conventional strong coupling analysis as in the LGW theory is not applicable to the competing order theories with the WZW term.

-Massless excitation from anomalies indicates the strong coupling analysis does not work with the WZW term.
-A priori, it is not even clear how many phase transitions appear in the model and whether they are second order or not.
-As shown below, the symmetric ground state of the WZW-NLSM is not uniquely determined without high energy information.
-But, no matter what happens, the presence of massless excitation is enforced by anomalies.
+A priori, it is not even clear how many phase transitions are and whether they are first or second orders in strong coupling limits.
+It is because all ignored higher order terms become important in strong coupling limits.
+Thus symmetric ground states of the WZW-NLSMs are not uniquely determined without further microscopic information.
+But, no matter what happens, the presence of massless excitation is guaranteed by quantum anomalies.

-Here, we take an alternative strategy instead of concerning ambiguity.
-We construct and investigate the minimal model constrained by the anomaly matching condition and discuss its extension later.

-One hint of minimal model construction is from the symmetry breaking pattern, $SO(6)/SO(5) \sim S^5$ in $4D$.
-In two color $(N_c=2)$ QCD, the two flavor $(N_f=2)$ theory enjoys the enlarged $SU(4)$ flavor symmetry instead of $SU(2)_L \times SU(2)_R$. \cite{qcd1,qcd2, hill} The symmetry is spontaneously broken to $Sp(4)$ by the chiral condensate.
-Since $SU(4)$ is isomorphic to $SO(6)$ and $Sp(4)$ to $SO(5)$ in terms of the Lie algebra, the symmetry breaking pattern is exactly $SO(6)/SO(5)$ and the dynamics of the Goldstone boson is described by a $O(6)$ NLSM (see also Appendix).
+We first consider one specific model which reproduces a given quantum anomaly structure which helps us to understand qualitative differences better.
+Then, we use 't Hooft matching condition to investigate candidates of symmetric phases.
+The minimal model to describe a symmetric phase with quantum anomaly can be obtained from the symmetry breaking pattern in the symmetry-broken phases, $SO(6)/SO(5) \sim S^5$ in $4D$.
+It is well-known in literature that the two color $(N_c=2)$ QCD with the two flavor $(N_f=2)$ enjoys the enlarged $SU(4)$ flavor symmetry instead of $SU(2)_L \times SU(2)_R$. \cite{qcd1,qcd2, hill} The symmetry is spontaneously broken to $Sp(4)$ by the chiral condensate.
+Since $SU(4)$ is isomorphic to $SO(6)$ and $Sp(4)$ to $SO(5)$ in terms of the Lie algebra, the symmetry breaking pattern is exactly $SO(6)/SO(5)$ and the dynamics of the Goldstone boson is described by a $SO(6)$ NLSM (see also Supplementary Materials).
 In 2D, it is well known that spin $1/2$ chains realize the $SO(4)$ WZW-NLSM.

 Inspired by the hints, we construct fermion models coupled to the $SO(D+2)$ bosons.
 We introduce a complex spinor, $\Psi$, which couples to the order parameters,